open-rcp/rcp/docs/rcp-cli.md

 ## Overview

-RCP CLI is a command-line utility designed exclusively for administrators to interact with the RCP Service, which now includes integrated server and API functionality.
+RCP CLI is a command-line utility designed exclusively for administrators to interact with the RCP Daemon (RCPD), which includes integrated server and API functionality.
 It provides functionality for installation, configuration, monitoring, and management operations of the server-side components only.

-The CLI is deliberately maintained as a separate component from the service to ensure clear separation of concerns and deployment flexibility.
+The CLI is deliberately maintained as a separate component from the daemon to ensure clear separation of concerns and deployment flexibility.

 Key features of the RCP CLI include:

-- Service management (install, start, stop, status)
+- Daemon management (install, start, stop, status)
 - Server management and monitoring
 - Session control
 - User administration